Tilek12/42HN-ft_transcendence/NotesPhilipp.md

 - register logic rewortk, get logged in only when 2fa is verifed

+- private jwt verify hook should check for tmp token or normal token.

 endpoints:
 -			/api/2fa/enable		POST	//sends qrcode		needs tmp token / token